-Field N Name Description

-[31:30] R Reserved These bits are reserved for future use and must be treated as UNK/SBZP.

-[29] E EXTEXCLALL 0= Normal operation; memory requests on C-AHB or S-AHB interfaces associated with LDREX and STREX instructions or LDAEX and STLEX instructions only assert HEXCL and respond to HEXOKAY if the address is shareable.
+Field Name Description [31:30] Reserved These bits are reserved for software testing purposes only.
+[29] EXTEXCLALL 0= Normal operation; memory requests on C-AHB or S-AHB interfaces associated with LDREX and STREX instructions or LDAEX and STLEX instructions only assert HEXCL and respond to HEXOKAY if the address is shareable.
 1= All memory requests on C-AHB or S-AHB interfaces associated with LDREX and STREX instructions or LDAEX and STLEX instructions assert HEXCL and respond to HEXOKAY irrespective of the shareable attribute associated with the address.
 Setting EXTEXCLALL allows external exclusive operations to be used in a configuration with no MPU.
 This is because the default memory map does not include any shareable Normal memory.

-[28:13] R Reserved These bits are reserved for future use and must be treated as UNK/SBZP

-[12] E DISITMATBFLUSH 0= Normal operation.
+[28:14] Reserved These bits are reserved for future use and must be treated as UNK/SBZP [13] SBIST 0= Reset and recommended value.
+1= Features enabled internally by Software Test Library (STL).
+This is restored to the original value when the STL exists.
+See the Arm [®] Cortex [®] -M33 STL User Guide for more information about the STL.
+[12] DISITMATBFLUSH 0= Normal operation.
 1= ITM/DWT ATB flush disabled.
 When disabled AFVALID is ignored and AFREADY is held HIGH.

-[11] R Reserved This bit is reserved for future use and must be treated as UNK/SBZP

-[10] FPEXCODIS 0= normal 0= normal operation

-1= FPU exception outputs are disabled

-See Floating-point Unit Chapter on page B5-63 for more information about the FPU exception outputs.

-[9] E DISOOFP 0= normal operation

-1= disables floating-point instructions completing out of order with respect to non-floating-point instructions.

-[8:3] R Reserved These bits are reserved for future use and must be treated as UNK/SBZP.
+[11] Reserved This bit is reserved for future use and must be treated as UNK/SBZP [10] FPEXCODIS 0= normal operation 1= FPU exception outputs are disabled See Floating-point Unit Chapter on page B5-63 for more information about the FPU exception outputs.
+[9] DISOOFP 0= normal operation 1= disables floating-point instructions completing out of order with respect to non-floating-point instructions.
+[8:3] Reserved These bits are reserved for future use and must be treated as UNK/SBZP.

-[2] E DISFOLD 0= normal operation.

-1= dual-issue functionality is disabled

-Note

-Setting this bit decreases performance.

-Setting this bit decreases performance.